Business history

 API workflow

 Use the Business Identifier endpoint to retrieve the business_id, which is required for all other Business History endpoints.
-To learn more, see the access the business history of your borrower recipe.
-It helps you understand the end-to-end workflow, from resolving a book_uuid to accessing transactions, summaries, and risk signals.
+It maps a book_uuid to its associated business entity and returns a stable business_id you can cache and reuse across all business-scoped endpoints.

 APIWhat it returns